symfony-cmf/create-bundle/README.md

 You can develop the hallo editor inside the Create bundle.
 By default, a minimized version of hallo that is bundled with create is used.
-To develop the actual code, you'll need to checkout the full hallo repository first.
+To develop the actual code, you will need to checkout the full hallo repository first.
 You can do this by running the following commenad from the command line:

-``app/console cmf:create:init-hallo-devel``
+    app/console cmf:create:init-hallo-devel

-Then, set the ``symfony_cmf_create: use_coffee`` option to true, it will include the coffee script files from ``Resources/public/vendor/hallo/src`` with assetic, rather than the precompiled javascript from ``Resources/public/vendor/create/deps/hallo-min.js`.
+Then, set the ``use_coffee`` option to true in config.yml.
+This tells the jsloader to include the coffee script files from ``Resources/public/vendor/hallo/src`` with assetic, rather than the precompiled javascript from ``Resources/public/vendor/create/deps/hallo-min.js`.
-This also means that if you have a mapping for coffeescript in your assetic configuration, you need to have the coffee compiler set up correctly.
-In the sandbox we did a little hack to not trigger coffee script compiling.
-In config.yml we make the coffee extension configurable:
+This also means that you need to add a mapping for coffeescript in your assetic configuration and you need the [coffee compiler set up correctly](http://coffeescript.org/#installation).

     assetic:
         filters: